Saving money can be difficult, especially when you’re young and retirement is the last thing on your mind.

 15. Check Ebates For Cash Backs When Shopping Online

 When I do my shopping, I try to do most of them online because it’s so much easier.
 The best part about shopping online is many companies works with Ebates (Canada) or Ebates (US) to offer you cash back on your purchases!

 Your cash backs get automatically sent to you periodically.
 It will come in either a cheque, PayPal deposit or Amazon gift certificates.
 I select PayPal because I can just transfer the money directly into my bank account after getting paid.

 Bear in mind that I’m definitely not encouraging you to shop till you drop just to get the cash backs.
-This is only to help you get some money back for those times when you do want to reward yourself after all your hard work to save money!
+This is only to help you get some money back for those times when you do want to reward yourself for all your hard work to save money!

-Now you’ve learned all these awesome ways to save money, you must apply them into your everyday life!
+Now you’ve learned all these awesome ways to save money, you must apply them to your everyday life!
 Always be reasonable with your spending so that you’ll be more likely to stay within your budget.
 You want to constantly look for ways to cut expenses, plan to save big and aim to invest even bigger!
 Don’t forget to give yourself a big pat on the back when you’ve met your goals; whether it’s going on a trip, go to a spa, go on a mini shopping spree, any rewards that make you happy. 🙂